That fluffy stuff flying around may not be what’s triggering your allergies…

 ROCHESTER, N.Y.
-(WROC) — Sniffling, sneezing and itching a lot more lately?
+(WROC) — Have you been sniffling, sneezing and itching a lot more lately?
 Pollen counts are especially high right now especially with how warm and dry it’s been over the past month.

 Look up in the sky this past week and you may have seen a flurry of fuzz, almost like it’s snowing.
 What you’re seeing are actually the seeds from poplar trees including cottonwood suspected to be triggering allergy symptoms for many, but that may not be the primary culprit.